MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/digital-goods-api.md

 ---
-title: Get a Microsoft Store billing service by using the Digital Goods API
+title: In-app Purchase with the Digital Goods API
 description: Use the Digital Goods API to get a Microsoft Store billing service.
 author: MSEdgeTeam
 ms.author: msedgedevrel